-Anna Walther is an attorney in the Human Rights Office of the Archbishop of Guatemala.
+Prior to beginning work with her current firm, Anna also served as an attorney in the Human Rights Office of the Archbishop of Guatemala.

-In her position, she assesses how human rights law applies to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.
+In her position, she assessed how human rights law applied to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.

-A graduate of Loyola Marymount University's Loyola Law School, she received a Loyola Public Interest Fellowship (2011-13), which funds her current work.
+A graduate of Loyola Marymount University's Loyola Law School, she received a Loyola Public Interest Fellowship that funded work in Guatemala City from 2011-13.

-"Visiting the hospital to document abuses, interview people and monitor the situation is the most difficult part of my job," Anna says.
-"The conditions are so extreme that it is draining, shocking, and disturbing to visit"
+"Visiting the hospital to document abuses, interview people and monitor the situation was the most difficult part of my job," Anna says.
+"The conditions are so extreme that it is draining, shocking, and disturbing to visit."

 Advocacy by the two groups led an international commission on human rights – the Inter-American Commission on Human Rights – to grant precautionary measures urging the Guatemalan government to take steps to protect patients and relocate them to community-based facilities.

-"Thanks to my peace studies education, I'm able to look at conflict situations from more than a purely legal perspective," she adds.
-"My time at Kroc provided me with important negotiation and mediation tools, and a grasp of the importance of dialogue across ideological and political divides"
+"Thanks to my peace studies education, I'm able to look at conflict situations from more than a purely legal perspective," Anna says.
+"My time at Kroc provided me with important negotiation and mediation tools, and a grasp of the importance of dialogue across ideological and political divides."

 As a Kroc master's student, Anna interned at the Women's International League for Peace and Freedom in New York, a group that advocates for disarmament, women's rights, racial and economic justice, and an end to all forms of violence.